tailscale/tailscale/api.md

 ### Query parameters

 #### `authorized` (optional)
 Specify whether the device is authorized.
-Only `true` is currently supported.
+Only 'true' is currently supported.
 Provide this parameter in the `POST` body, as shown:

 ``` jsonc
 {